Best Graphic Design Tools for Nonprofits 2026: 9 Picks That Actually Deliver

 - Not volunteer-friendly without significant training

-- Collaboration features are behind Canva and Adobe
+- Collaboration features lag behind Canva and Adobe

 9. Placeit — Best for Nonprofits Needing Mockups and Branded Merchandise

 Placeit is a different kind of tool — it's primarily a mockup generator and brand asset builder.
-If you're producing branded merchandise for fundraisers (T-shirts, mugs, tote bags), need realistic product mockups for grant applications, or want to show how your branding looks in context, Placeit does this faster than any other tool on this list.
+If you're producing branded merchandise for fundraisers (T-shirts, mugs, tote bags), need realistic product mockups for grant applications, or want to show how your branding looks in real contexts, Placeit does this faster than anything else here.
 It's not a general design tool, and you shouldn't try to use it as one.
-But for that specific mockup-and-merchandise workflow, nothing here touches it.
+But for that specific mockup-and-merchandise workflow, nothing comes close.

 Key Features: